Optimising the Management of Breast Cancer Treatment Related Toxicities

 Past attendee feedback

-This day follows our past ‘excellent’ Breast Cancer events!
+This day followed our past ‘excellent’ Breast Cancer events!
 Don’t miss out, just hear about how much the past attendees enjoyed our training:

 quote icon